cyberbotics/webots/docs/reference/camera.md

 - `height`: height of the image in pixels.

-- `spherical`: switch between a planar or a spherical projection.
+- `projection`: switch between a planar, spherical, or cylindrical projection.
-A spherical projection can be used for example to simulate a fisheye lens.
+"spherical"  and "cylindrical" projection can be used to simulate spherical cameras: the spherical projection simulates a fisheye lens and the cylindrical projection generates equirectangular images.
-More information on spherical projection in the corresponding subsection below.
+More information on spherical cameras in the corresponding subsection below.

 - The `near` field defines the distance from the camera to the near clipping plane.
 This plane is parallel to the camera retina (i.e. projection plane).